CtrlK

 Progressive Disclosure

-Well-structured with clear sections progressing from rules to integration to debugging to patterns.
-References to external docs (Remotion docs, README files) are one level deep and clearly signaled.
-Content is appropriately organized for a skill of this complexity.
+Well-structured with clear sections progressing from structure to rules to integration to debugging to patterns.
+References at the bottom point to external docs and READMEs with one-level-deep links.
+Content is appropriately organized for discovery without being monolithic.

 3 / 3